 Misusing Vyvanse can cause serious side effects.
 These include thoughts of self-harm, aggressive behavior, high blood pressure, fast heart rate, and even overdose.
 (For more on overdose, see the section just below.)

 Vyvanse is a controlled substance in the United States.
-This means there are strict controls over how it’s prescribed and dispensed.
-Before prescribing Vyvanse, your doctor will evaluate your risk of misuse and dependence.
+A controlled substance is a drug the government regulates due to the risk of dependence or misuse.
+Before prescribing Vyvanse, your doctor will evaluate you for these risks.
 They’ll also monitor you for these side effects while you’re taking Vyvanse.

 If you have questions about Vyvanse’s boxed warnings, talk with your doctor.